JustinSGray/Hyperloop/docs/usage.rst

 Air            4.186 kJ/kg-K       288.15 K          416.6 K           0.49 kg/s         242      247.9
 ============== =============== ================= ================= ================== ========= =========

-With a 35 minute trip, :math:`0.45 kg/s * 60 s/min * 35 min =  945 kg/s` of standard temperature/pressure water would
+With a 35 minute trip, :math:`0.45 kg/s * 60 s/min * 35 min =  945 kg` of standard temperature/pressure water would
 need to be carried with appropriate sized steam tanks.
 This doesn't even account for the second stage heat exchanger, making the system nearly infeasible with water and unpressurized tanks.
 Various systems involving alternate coolants such as liquid air or pressurized tanks could be explored, possibly with the benefit of being combined with a rankine